Walking Tour

 * * *

 Whichever community was picked as the terminus was sure to become the biggest town in the region.
-The railway had difficulty getting any local farmers in those communities to sell them an appropriate plot of land for a townsite.
-Getting frustrated, they decided to talk to Duncan 'Dunc' McKellar, who owned most of the land..
+However, the railway had difficulty getting any local farmers in those communities to sell them an appropriate plot of land for a townsite.
+Getting frustrated, the N.A.R. decided to talk to Duncan 'Dunc' McKellar, who owned most of the land around Dawson Creek.
 Dorthea Calverley, a historian and chronicler of Dawson Creek's early history, records what happened next:

 "One day in early 1930 a railway employee sought out McKellar to drive him over the area.
 At the end of their tour of inspection he told Dunc, 'You are looking at the future site of the town of Dawson Creek'.
 Dunc’s land was flat, and large enough for the railway’s purpose.
 They agreed on a reasonable price.